shinox/cryptsetup-keyscript-raw-device-red-write/README.md

 ```bash
 writekey genwrite </path/to/removable/sd*> <keysize in multiples of 512>
 ```
-When keysize is not provided default size is set to 2048.
+When keysize is not provided default size of the key is set to 2048.
 It is necessary to move keyfile off-site to other secure location after tests proven successfull or deletion of the file  <br />